private-octopus/c4/doc/c4-spec.md

   in "recovery" is acknowledged.
-Once that happens, the connection goes back to "startup" if the last 3 pushing attemps have resulted in increases of "nominal rate", or enters "cruising" otherwise.
+Once that happens, the connection goes back to "startup" if the last 3 pushing attemps have resulted in increases of "nominal rate", or if it detects high jitter and the previous initial was not run in these conditions (see ).
+It enters "cruising" otherwise.
 * "Cruising": the connection is sending using the "nominal_rate" and "nominal_max_rtt" value.
 If congestion is detected,